ropensci/roweb3/content/blog/2020-10-20-searching-medrxivr-and-biorxiv-preprint-data/index.md

-# Background & Motivation
+# Background & motivation
 [medRxiv](https://www.medrxiv.org/), as the preprint repository for papers in the medical, clinical, and related health sciences,[^1] has become a central source of new studies related to the COVID-19 pandemic.
 As a result, more and more researchers have begun to include medRxiv in the list of bibliographic databases they search as part of systematic reviews, a type of study that aims to find and bring together all available evidence on a topic in order to provide a comprehensive answer to a research question.

 However, the native search functionality available on the medRxiv website is not suitable for use in systematic reviews, due to a number of limitations.
-These limitations, presented below, prompted the development of `medrxivr` R package which provides access to, and tools for searching, medRxiv preprint metadata.
+These limitations, presented below, prompted the development of [medrxivr](https://docs.ropensci.org/medrxivr/) R package which provides access to, and tools for searching, medRxiv preprint metadata.
 This post will also summarize the key functionality of the package with respect to two key use cases.
-Note that `medrxivr` allows users to access and search bioRxiv as well as medRxiv preprint metadata , as both repositories are run by the Cold Spring Harbor Laboratory and so have a similar API endpoint/native website search functionality, but all illustrating examples in this post are taken from medRxiv.
+Note that medrxivr allows users to access and search [bioRxiv](https://www.biorxiv.org/) as well as medRxiv preprint metadata , as both repositories are run by the Cold Spring Harbor Laboratory and so have a similar API endpoint/native website search functionality, but all illustrating examples in this post are taken from medRxiv.

-## Limitations of the native medRxiv website search functionality
+## Limitations of medRxiv website search functionality

 ### Confusing information about Boolean operators